 Using our significant knowledge and experience of legal status switches, Regulis quickly developed a potential path to approval.
 By swiftly grasping the complexities of the therapeutic area and the previously identified areas of concern for safe OTC use, Regulis produced robust, evidence-driven arguments and a compelling benefit-risk assessment to support the proposed switch.

 - Arranged and held a positive scientific advice meeting with the MHRA to pave the way for a successful switch

 - Identified new data and authored a strong, supportive clinical overview and safety assessment

-- Initiated interactions with patient and pharmacy groups, and potential patients in order to generate a suitable SmPC, PIL, risk management plan and pharmacy materials
+- Initiated interactions with patient and pharmacy groups, and potential patients in order to generate a suitable SmPC, PIL, quality assurance via a risk management plan and pharmacy materials

 - Proposed proportionate risk minimisation measures that were acceptable to both the client and MHRA.

 - Access to a new OTC market worth a potential £486M per annum

 - Preservation of the POM and its existing sales